TIB Bus Strikes May Affect Travel Across Mallorca This Summer

 Friday, July 11th, 2025

-What Visitors Need to Know About the Upcoming Industrial Action
+What Visitors Need to Know About the Industrial Action

-If you are planning to explore Mallorca by public bus this July, be aware of planned strike action that could impact services across the island.
+If you are planning to explore Mallorca by public bus this summer, be aware of strike action that is currently impacting services across the island.
 The strike involves TIB buses, which operate interurban routes connecting Palma and many towns and resorts throughout Mallorca, including airport services.

-Importantly, the TIB strike would include the airport bus routes that connect Palma Airport with destinations such as Alcúdia, Cala d’Or, Cala Millor, Peguera, and others.
+Importantly, the TIB strike includes the airport bus routes that connect Palma Airport with destinations such as Alcúdia, Cala d’Or, Cala Millor, Peguera, and others.
 These routes are popular with visitors who prefer not to rent a car and rely on affordable public transport to reach their holiday destinations.
+While minimum service levels apply, availability on these routes may still be limited on strike days.

 What About Buses in Palma?

-It’s worth noting that the EMT buses, which operate within Palma and run between the city and the airport (including the popular Route A1), will not be affected by the strike.
+It’s worth noting that the EMT buses, which operate within Palma and run between the city and the airport (including the popular Route A1), are not affected by the strike.
 These services are run by a separate company and are expected to continue operating normally.

 Why Is the Strike Happening?